helpful professor logo

 One of my favorite things to do with a text - especially a longer one like a novel or play - is to analyze the characters.
 I like to start with a pre-reading characterization activity to allow my students to review and practice character analysis before jumping into the text.
 Keep reading for some of my favorite characterization activities to use for after reading.

-4. How to Write a Character Analysis
+4. How to Write a Character Analysis Essay: Step-by-Step Guide

-5. Characterization Activities for ANY TEXT!
+13. Characterization Activities for ANY TEXT!

 In this mini-lesson, students analyze character traits in the form of a star in order to analyze the many complex facets of complex characters.
 It culminates in the writing of an analytical paragraph, and this mini-lesson includes a paragraph-shaping sheet to help students organize their analysis into proper paragraph structure.

-8. How to do a Character Analysis
+16. PDF How to Write a Character Analysis

 17. PDF Character Analysis Rubric